Asana/php-asana/README.md

 ### Code generation

-The specific Asana resource classes (`Tag`, `Workspace`, `Task`, etc) are generated code, hence they shouldn't be modified by hand.
-See the [asana-api-meta](https://github.com/Asana/asana-api-meta) repo for details.
+The specific Asana resource classes in the Gen folder (`Tag`, `Workspace`, `Task`, etc) are generated code, hence they shouldn't be modified by hand.

 ### Deployment